bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Please test on your devices and report successes or issues you may encounter!
 There is a known issue around touch position on some devices with software buttons, as winit doesn't expose [yet](https://github.com/rust-windowing/winit/issues/2308) the inset size, only the inner size.

 As this brings Bevy closer to full support of Android, there isn't a need anymore for separated examples for Android and iOS.
 They have been regrouped in one ["mobile" example](https://github.com/bevyengine/bevy/tree/v0.10.0/examples/mobile), and the instructions updated ([for Android](https://github.com/bevyengine/bevy/tree/v0.10.0/examples#android) and [for iOS](https://github.com/bevyengine/bevy/tree/v0.10.0/examples#ios)).

+Here is the same example running on iOS!

 ![iOS emulator running Bevy](ios%20emulator.png)